ddnexus/pagy/docs/api/keynav.md

 <br/>

-The `data-pagy` attribute encodes all the variables needed for the client.
+The `data-pagy` attribute encodes all the options needed for the client.
 Pagy already uses it for every `*_js` helpers.
-The keyset communication adds an extra array of variables that will be used by the javascript function to:
+The keyset communication adds an extra array of options that will be used by the javascript function to:

 1. Create, update the `cutoffs` array in the `sessionStorage` (when a new page has been visited).
 2. Augment the `page` param value in the url of the page anchors.